-Outlet wring connections should be made by using copper wire pigtails that would then be used for the connection to each outlet.
+Outlet wiring connections should be made by using copper wire pigtails that would then be used for the connection to each outlet.
 The splice connectors that are to be used must be rated for aluminum and copper wiring and contain an approved anti-corrosion ointment.
-Due to the nature of aluminum wring being so soft and fragile with the smaller gauges, this process must be done carefully.
+Due to the nature of aluminum wiring being so soft and fragile with the smaller gauges, this process must be done carefully.

 How to Correct the Most Common Problems with Outlet Wiring

 - This can be verified by turning the circuit off and inspecting the wiring at one of the outlets.

 - Series wiring is where there are two black wires, and two white wires connected directly to the outlet.